Djernes & Bell

 Apply

 We are always open to architects, students, and collaborators who want to be part of the rebalancing.
 If you see architecture as a means to repair, rethink, and regenerate—while shaping a more symbiotic future—we would love to hear from you.
+Please note that we receive many thoughtful applications, and unfortunately we’re not able to reply to every one.